 To visit, or not to visit: Children deserve time to experience the dying process and say good-bye.
-They should never be forced to visit anyone who is ill, but be sure to prepare them for what they may see, hear, smell and encounter which may help decide whether to visit.
+They should never be forced to visit anyone who is ill, but be sure to prepare them for what they may see, hear, smell and encounter which may help the child decide whether to visit.
+Think about showing a picture on your phone of the patient and their surroundings.
 Sometimes children have angry or sad feelings if they are not allowed to visit, or guilty feelings if they chose not to visit.
 Adults can support children by reminding them that they made the best decision at that time.
 It is often helpful if a child has an activity to do while visiting the person, whether it be watching a movie together, reading a story or playing a memory building activity.
+If they decide not to visit, ask if they'd like to send a picture, letter, or video with someone else who is visiting.